kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

         prefix: false
 ```

-In the YAML above, the `ExecutionStatusCondition` says that any time the execution status is either `FAILED` or `WARNING`,
-and the `ExecutionNamespaceCondition` says that if the flow namespace matches payroll exactly, then the `send_alert` task will be executed.
+In the YAML above, the `ExecutionStatusCondition` says that any time the execution status is either `FAILED` or `WARNING`, and the `ExecutionNamespaceCondition` says that if the flow namespace matches payroll exactly, then the `send_alert` task will be executed.

-In pseudo code, the entire flow might read like this:
+In pseudo-code, the entire flow might read like this:

-Execute send_alert task
+Execute `send_alert` task
   When the flow execution status is equal to FAILED or WARNING
-  And the flow namespace equals payroll exactly.
+  And the flow namespace equals `payroll`.

-There’s also a handy variation, using prefix: true.
-In pseudo code, it would read like this:
+There’s also a handy variation using the `prefix: true`.
+In pseudo-code, it would read like this:

   Execute send_alert task
   When the flow execution status is equal to FAILED or WARNING
-  And the flow namespace startsWith payroll in lower case
+  And the flow namespace starts with `payroll` in lowercase

 ## SentryExecution Example & Result